v-natalia/setup-fixes/fixes.md

 ![Zshell Config issue- This is the Z Shell configuration function for new users, zsh-newuser-install.
 You are seeing this message because you have no zsh startup files the files .zshenv, .zprofile, .zshrc, .zlogin in the directory ~.
 This function can help you with a few settings that should make your use of the shell easier.](images/zshellconfig.png 'Zshell Config issue') to escape this screen tap '0' because afterwards we will get rid of this file.

-TO remove the "too many links issue, we need to run the following in the terminal (Ubuntu):
+TO remove the "too many links issue, we need to run the following in the terminal (Ubuntu (at this point should be the default if entering from Windows Terminal)):

 ```
 rm ~/.zshrc